pksilen/vitja-service/README.md

 - Get comments from source code and put them as FunctionDocumentation/ServiceDocumentation/Documentation(property) docs
 - Generate servicesMetadata where entity references are documented in separate section: typeReferences:
   {'FavoriteSalesItem: SalesItem' }
-- @Metadata functions should not show in services metadata

 - Split to multiple microservices
   - Implement subentities as remote service queries